 Betta imbellis prices vary greatly.
 Depending on their color, you can find them for anywhere between $10 and $60.

 Some fish have brighter colors and are more expensive, while others are less flashy but still beautiful.

 How To Choose Betta Imbellis Fish for Your Aquarium

 When choosing a Betta imbellis fish for your aquarium, you should avoid any stores or breeders with sick or dead fish in their tanks.
 These fish are likely riddled with parasites or diseases and could infect your whole tank.

 Instead, look for healthy fish with bright colors and flowing fins.
 Check for white spots or ulcers on the fish’s body, as these can be signs of illness.
 The fish should also swim freely, and the gills on both sides should open without issue.

-Choosing a healthy fish is essential to having a long and happy relationship with your Betta Imbellis.
+Choosing a healthy fish is essential to having a long and happy relationship with them.
 It also encourages breeders to take care of their stock, so you’ll always find healthy fish to choose from!

-Betta Imbellis are a type of betta known to be very peaceful.
+The Betta imbellis is a type of betta that is known to be very peaceful.
 This makes them a popular choice for fishkeepers who want a community tank with different fish species.

 Thanks for reading, and I hope you enjoyed this article.
 Let me know what you think about this fish in the comments below!